shd101wyy/project_barley/README.md

 ![Screenshot from 2019-08-28 21-35-23](https://i.loli.net/2019/08/28/KYTFOuhbq6nQyj5.png)

+4. Grab a cup of coffee and take a break.
+Wait for the dummy script to automatically buy the tickets for you when time reaches.

-4. Repeat the steps in the previous section to create the script for the show(aka, play) that you want to watch.
+5. Repeat the steps in the previous section to create the script for the show(aka, play) that you want to watch.

 ## Notice